DilipCNair/EmployeePortal/README.md

 2. Backend - .NET 8
 3. ORM - Entity Framework
 4. Authentication and Authorization - Identity Framework
-5. Database - postgresql
+5. Database - Postgresql

 ## Setup

 Checkout from the repository and apply migrations.
-I have already created the migration so you just need to apply the migration using the command Update-Database
+I have already created the migration so you just need to apply the migration using the command _Update-Database_